jvitku/demonodes/README.md

 	cd nengoros/projectTemplate
 	./build/install/projectTemplate/bin/projectTemplate org.hanns.demonodes.pubsub.DemoSubscriber

-Now, there should be two independently running ROSjava nodes which communicate over the TCP/IP vie the ROS network.
+Now, there should be two independently running ROSjava nodes which communicate over the TCP/IP via the ROS network.
+Note that you can change some properties of nodes by adding optional command line arguments, for more information, see [remapping arguments](http://wiki.ros.org/Remapping%20Arguments).

 ### Integration with NengoROS
 In order to use this collection of nodes in Nengoros, you have to add a dependency of `nengo/simulator-ui` sub-project on your project.
 To do this, you have to: